 Minimizes Serious Falls

-This is the percent of residents who suffered from a major fall.
-Falls resulting in severe injury are routinely linked to lower levels of patient supervision.
-More supervision reduces the number of major falls sustained by residents in a nursing home.
+This is the percent of patients that have had a major fall.
+Falls resulting in major injury are routinely linked to lower levels of patient supervision.
+Closer supervision can limit the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections